 While lacking the power of electric or gas-powered they do have the advantage of minimal maintenance and not having to deal with electric cables.
 The usual battery sources are lithium-ion or nickel-cadmium.
 If you are looking for a battery with a longer life go the lithium-ion route.

 If you want to be out cutting or pruning trees for an hour or so on a Sunday morning then cordless is a good option, they are also the quietest option so you won’t annoy the neighbors too much!

 A lot of the serious tool guys I know swear by gas, they don’t mind getting their hands dirty and they want tools that can be used anywhere, they don’t have to worry about power outages and they enjoy the maintaining of their tools as much as using them.
-Gas powered is going to be your most powerful option, this type of pole saw is going to need a little extra upkeep but are build to last.
+Gas-powered is going to be your most powerful option, this type of pole saw is going to need a little extra upkeep but are built to last.

 If you have a large piece of land to take care of or have trees with thick unforgiving branches you really are going to need to go gas.
 Don’t get me wrong there’s not a whole lot of maintenance but you will need to regularly clean and give it some TLC.
-Apart from getting your hands dirty the old other drawback of a gas powered pole saw is that they are a little nosier than the other versions.
+Apart from getting your hands dirty the old another drawback of a gas-powered pole saw is that they are a little nosier than the other versions.

 Pole Saw Chainsaw Combo

-Its becoming popular for the garden power tool brands to manufacture these hybrid pole saw and chainsaw.
-Basically when you have finished cutting down the branches, once they are on the ground you can then detach the saw and use it as a chainsaw to finish the job and cut the branches down to size.
-Its actually a nice feature and saves you a bit of time and effort though nothing beats a stand alone chainsaw for those big jobs.
+It’s becoming popular for the garden power tool brands to manufacture these hybrid pole saw and chainsaw.
+Basically when you have finished cutting down the branches, once they are on the ground you can then detach the saw and use it like a chainsaw to finish the job and cut the branches down to size.
+It’s actually a nice feature and saves you a bit of time and effort though nothing beats a stand-alone chainsaw for those big jobs.